Broligarchy

-Broligarchy is a neologism and portmanteau combining oligarchy and broism describing the rule of government by a coterie of extremely wealthy men (occupying leadership roles in the tech companies and tech-enabled businesses) who are perceived by the public as tech bros.
-It is also known as tech oligarchy.
+Broligarchy is a neologism and portmanteau combining oligarchy and bro culture describing governance by a fraternity of high-net-worth individual male plutocrats.
+These men occupy leadership roles in big tech and tech-enabled businesses while being perceived by the public as tech bros.
+The broligarchy is also known as tech oligarchy, and is closely related to technofeudalism and technocracy.

 Origin of the term

 According to Prospect magazine, "Broligarchy appears in surfer language in the early 2000s “when a small group of bros run a break”—referring to locals controlling a surf spot."
 The modern use of the terms broligarch and broligarchy can be traced to a Twitter post in 2009.
 Broligarchy appeared on Urban Dictionary in 2011.
 The terms gained wide adoption on social media during the 2024 US presidential election and the second Trump presidency.
 In a tweet on X in March 2024, Condé Nast editor Luke Zaleski called Elon Musk "the world's first broligarch".

 The term broligarch was first used in the mainstream media in late July 2024 in a news article in The Observer by the British journalist Carole Cadwalladr.

 In early August 2024, the term broligarch appeared in the title of articles in the Atlantic magazine by Brooke Harrington and in the English edition of Al Majalla by Bryn Haworth.
 The subsequent months saw a flurry of media usage following the 2024 US presidential election in November of the same year and the second inauguration of Donald Trump in January 2025.

 Since August 2025, the words broligarch and broligarchy have been officially included in the Cambridge Dictionary.